* Lagardere Active sales down 17 pct in Q3, ad sales down 8 pct

 * Lagardere still aims for flat 2012 media operating profit

 * Bertelsmann stops short of repeating net profit outlook

 By Dominique Vidalon and Harro Ten Wolde

-French media-to-aerospace group Lagardere posted a slump in sales at its print and broadcasting division, while publisher Bertelsmann and broadcaster RTL said the economic crisis in Europe could weigh on earnings.
+French media-to-aerospace group Lagardere posted a slump in sales at its print and broadcasting division, while publisher Bertelsmann and broadcaster RTL warned the economic crisis in Europe could weigh on earnings this year.

-Tuesday's comments were the latest sign of difficulties facing the sector, after other media and advertising groups such as Publicis, WPP and Omnicom cited economic headwinds as the main cause for declining advertising income.
+Their comments are the latest sign of difficulties facing the sector, after other media and advertising groups such as Publicis, WPP and Omnicom cited economic headwinds as the main cause for declining advertising income.

 ProSiebenSat.1, RTL's biggest competitor in Germany, last week reported a drop in German ad sales.

 Bertelsmann, which also owns publishers Gruner + Jahr and Random House, previously said it saw a rise in net profit in 2012, but stopped short of repeating that outlook on Tuesday.

 It said group profit would be impacted by special items in the print business and several direct-to-customer businesses, as well as from its operations in southern Europe.